curtisma/curtisma/README.md

 ### Hi there, I'm Curtis Mayberry 👋

-I'm an analog, RF, and Software Engineer
+I'm an analog, mixed-signal, RF, and software design engineer.

 - 🦾 I’m currently working on automating the design of RF, analog, and mixed-signal Integrated circuits
 - 👯 I’m looking to collaborate on starting the [cascode-labs](https://github.com/cascode-labs) organization supporting open source analog and RF IC design automation projects